PrettyFloralBonnet/javascript-notes/Functions/scope-and-closures.md

 console.log(counter())  // 2
 ```

 Here, the `makeCounter` function creates another function that returns the next number each time it is invoked.
 The number is incremented from one call to the next.
+But `makeCounter` has the variable `count` declared inside its body, and that variable is not returned outside alongside with the inner function.

-So what's going on here?
+So, what's going on here?

 ### Lexical environment